isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-get-rid-of-cockroaches.markdown

 However, a clean home is more unlikely to experience a severe [roach infestation](https://pestpolicy.com/what-do-roaches-smell-like/) than a dirty and cluttered home.
-Even with countless treatments, roaches will still infest your cluttered home.Â Regularly vacuuming and decluttering your [home is key to keeping these bugs](https://pestpolicy.com/does-vinegar-kill-bed-bugs/) at bay.
+Even with countless treatments, roaches will still infest your cluttered home.
+Regularly vacuuming and decluttering your [home is key to keeping these bugs](https://pestpolicy.com/does-vinegar-kill-bed-bugs/) at bay.
 How to Get rid of Cockroaches Through Vacuuming/Cleaning
 - Regularly vacuum and clean the floor, kitchen countertops, drawers, cabinets, insider appliances, behind and under the refrigerator, ovens, and other areas.
 - Declutter your kitchen, sitting area, laundry room, closets, cupboards, drawers, and any other potential hiding place.
 - Vacuum behind the seat cushions, behind sofasetc
-## **How to Get Rid Of German CockroachesÂ **
+## **How to Get Rid Of German Cockroaches **
 [German cockroach](https://en.wikipedia.org/wiki/German_cockroach)
 (Blatella germanica (L.)) is a widely distributed pest mostly found in homes, the best roach killer for apartments, and the roach bomb hotels, restaurants, and other institutions.
 If your home is infested with German cockroaches, you may see them running away immediately, you turn on lights or open the cabinet door.
 And since these cockroaches are known to spread germs that cause allergic reactions, its vital to eliminate them as fast as possible.